rcanton/avs-workshop-guide/workshop-guide/module-2/module-2-task-11/index.md

 ![](Mod2Task11Pic11.png)

-1. You can also navigatew by clicking **Interconnect** - Service Mesh.
+1. You can also navigate by clicking **Interconnect** - Service Mesh.
 2. Click **Appliances**.
 3. Check for **Tunnel Status = *UP***.